 Stay hydrated, get lots of rest, and try appropriate over-the-counter or home remedies.
-(See 8 Treatments for Cold and Flu Symptoms.)
+(See 8 Cold and Flu Symptoms to Know About.)

 When a Cold or the Flu LingersIf your cold symptoms haven’t gotten better―or are worse―after 10 to 14 days, you may have a sinus infection or bacterial bronchitis.
 This means that bacteria have caused irritation to the main airways of the lungs.
 Call your doctor; these infections usually require antibiotics.

 The worst complication from the flu is bacterial pneumonia.
 This primarily strikes older adults and those with chronic heart or lung conditions, but healthy people can also get it.
 Call your doctor if your symptoms disappear and then return or if you have chest pain, shortness of breath, or a severe cough that brings up blood or phlegm.